 Vision: To reverse the assumption that stroke only affects the elderly.

 National Orange Popsicle Week is an annual awareness and fundraising campaign in the third week of May.
 You can help us by learning the signs of a stroke and educating people around you.
-Keep up to date on EVENTS and check out the PHOTOS / VIDEOS of all our supporters!
 If you can not join us for anything locally, gather some friends and some popsicles and take a picture.

 Throughout the year we rally together as a community to contribute to this vision.
 While most of our impact will be social network based, we will have events and appearances planned throughout the year.